 The only real reason to use present tense is to really get inside a character 's head, so that you can do internal monologues and the like.

-If you want to ask [ hot guy ] again, go to page 9. " The only explanation I could think of to justify this was that Mlynowski wanted us to connect with the narrator more, but it did n't work because a) the narrator had no personality other than being irresistibly attracted to a articular guy and being whinny and b) the narrator did stupid things that I would never do.
+If you want to ask [ hot guy ] again, go to page 9. " The only eason I could think of to justify this was that Mlynowski wanted us to connect with the narrator more, but it did n't work because a) the narrator had no personality other than being irresistibly attracted to a certai guy and being whinny and b) the narrator did stupid things that I would never do.

 Stick around for the snark-fest that will surely follow!
 Off Like a Prom Dress by Billy Merrell: 4/5This was n't actually a short story- it was a free-verse poem.

 And Merrel certainly makes good use of the poem format; anywhere else, the lack of plot would 've felt off, but here, it worked perfectly.

 But nevertheless, this was a nice, memorable poem, and I quite enjoyed it.Better Be Good to Me by Daniel Ehrenhaft: 1/5This story is nominally about a father describing his prom night to his son.

 ( See my above rant about Your Big Night.)
 My last hope for staying invested would 've been the characters, as that 's the on stuf that would ever make me even consider reading high school comed, but they were all one-dimensional and boring.

 Also like Off Like a Prom Dress, it makes good use of its format- I could n't imagine this working as a short tal.